My family’s favorite holiday is fast approaching! We're a bunch of foodies and Thanksgiving is considered a high-holiday around here.

 5 Shrimp Spring Rolls with Peanut Sauce: Friday night is Fun Family Night in our home.
 We love to invite our neighbor and her kids over since she’s doing the single-military-mom/wife thing now, too.
 In our community, it’s all about helping one another out when our loved ones are away on deployments and isolated assignments.
 We all know it’s only a matter of time before we’re back in the same boat, so we, “do unto others,” you know?

 Tonight we’re getting the kids into the kitchen and having them make us these Shrimp Spring Rolls with Peanut Sauce for dinner.
-Teaching children how to cook, and setting them loose to create in the kitchen, is a perfect way to develop healthy eaters.
+Teaching children how to cook, and setting them loose to create in the kitchen, is a tasty way to raise kids who cook.

 These colorful spring rolls cultivate a little healthy competition, as well.
 Challenge your kids to see who can roll the neatest roll the fastest.
 You’d be amazed at how well those little hands can work.
 We’re also letting them take charge of dessert with these Chocolate-Covered Pretzels, as well.